Capital punishment in Colorado

-It is still possible for someone to be sentenced to death for a capital crime committed before July 1, 2020.
 Only one inmate, Gary Lee Davis, has been executed in Colorado since the 1970s.
 Another man, Stephen Morin, received a death sentence in Colorado, but was executed in Texas for separate murders.

 History

 Pre-Furman history

-Colorado was one of the first states to repudiate the death penalty by abolishing it in 1897 only to restore it once more in 1901 due to a number of lynchings that had occurred.
+The history of Colorado’s death penalty is somewhat unusual as it was one of the first states to repudiate the death penalty by abolishing it in 1897 only to restore it once more in 1901 due to a number of lynchings that had occurred.
 In total, 101 people were executed in Colorado in the period before Furman v.
 Georgia (1859–1972).
 Eleven of these executions were prior to statehood; 90 since.
 All were executed as punishment for murder and all were male.

 Hanging was the sole method of execution until it was replaced by gas inhalation in 1934.
 There were 69 hangings and 32 gassings.

 Colorado is notable for being the last state to make use of lethal gas prior to the 1972 Supreme Court decision that effectively abolished capital punishment in the United States.
-Colorado performed the last pre-Furman gassing in 1967.
+Colorado also performed the last pre-Furman execution in 1967.
 Oklahoma performed the last pre-Furman electrocution in 1966.

-Kansas performed the last pre-Furman hanging in 1965.
+Kansas performed the last pre-Furman hanging in 1965 (It was also the last non-voluntary execution before Furman).
 Utah performed the last pre-Furman execution of a death sentence by firing squad in 1960 (and coincidentally, the first post-Furman execution by firing squad in 1977).